omnetpp/omnetpp/doc/src/userguide/launcher.rst

 Pretty Printers
 ~~~~~~~~~~~~~~~

-Many programs contain data structures whose contents is difficult to comprehend by looking at "raw" variables in the
+Many programs contain data structures whose contents are difficult to comprehend by looking at "raw" variables in the
 program.
 One example is the ``std::map<T>`` class, which is essentially a dictionary but implemented with a binary tree,
 so it is practically impossible to figure out with a C++ debugger what data a concrete map instance contains.

 The solution gdb offers to this problem is pretty printers.
 Pretty printers are Python classes that gdb invokes to
 transform some actual data structure to something that is easier for humans to understand.
 The ``*.py`` files that
 provide and register these pretty printers are usually loaded via gdb's startup script, ``.gdbinit`` (or some
-``.gdbinit.py`` script, because gdb allows startup scripts to be written in Python, too).
+``.gdbinit.py`` script because gdb allows startup scripts to be written in Python, too).

 The |omnet++| IDE comes with pretty printers for container classes in the standard C++ library (``std::map<T>``,
-``std::vector<T>``, etc.) and also for certain |omnet++| data types, for example ``simtime_t``.
+``std::vector<T>``, etc.) and also for certain |omnet++| data types, for example, ``simtime_t``.
 These scripts are located
 under ``misc/gdb/`` in the |omnet++| root directory.
 The IDE also supports project-specific pretty printers: if the
 debugged project's root folder contains a ``.gdbinit.py`` file, it will be loaded by gdb.
 (The project's ``.gdbinit.py``
 can then load further Python scripts, e.g. from an ``etc/gdb/`` folder of the project.)

 Pretty printer loading works in the following way.
-The IDE invokes gdb with ``misc/gdb/gdbinit.py`` as startup script
+The IDE invokes gdb with ``misc/gdb/gdbinit.py`` as the startup script
 (for new launch configurations, the :guilabel:`GDB command file` field on the :guilabel:`Debugger` tab is set to
 ``${opp_root}/misc/gdb/gdbinit.py``).
 This script loads the pretty printers under ``misc/gdb``, and also the
 project-specific pretty printers.

 .. tip::

    If you want to write your own pretty printers, refer to the gdb documentation.
-It is available online e.g. here:
+It is available online, e.g., here:
    http://sourceware.org/gdb/current/onlinedocs/gdb/

 Some pretty-printers may occasionally interfere with the debugged program (especially if the program's state is already
 corrupted by earlier errors), so at times it may be may be useful to temporarily turn off pretty printers.
 To prevent
 pretty printers from being loaded for a session, clear the :guilabel:`GDB command file` setting in the launch
 configuration.
 To disable them for a currently active debug session, switch to the :guilabel:`gdb` page in the
-:guilabel:`Console`, and enter the following gdb command:
+:guilabel:`Console` and enter the following gdb command:

 .. code-block::